Amina Edris: Career

 At the start of the 2022/23 season, Ms. Edris performed the role of Cleopatra in the world premiere of John Adams’ opera, Antony and Cleopatra at San Francisco Opera.
 She then made her second role debut of the season, as Marguerite in Gounod’s Faust in a new production at Detroit Opera.
 To begin the new year, Ms. Edris made her debut with the Münchner Rundfunkorchester, performing Massenet’s Ariane.
 She then joined her husband, Pene Pati of Sol3 Mio, in Prague for a Gala concert.

 Her 2023/24 season began with a return to the Canadian Opera Company to perform the role of Mimi in Puccini's La bohème.
 Ms. Edris then made her second role debut of the season, as Liu in Puccini’s Turandot at Teatro di San Carlo in Naples.
 In the new year she made her debut performing the title-role in a concert performance of Massenet's Thaïs at Opéra de Toulon.
 She then returned to the Opéra national de Paris to make her role-debut as Beatriz in Thomas Adès' The Exterminating Angel.

+In the 2025/26 season, Amina Edris appears in three productions of Les Contes d’Hoffmann: making her Opéra Comique debut singing all four heroines under Pierre Dumoussaud, jumping in as Antonia for her Staatsoper Berlin debut, and performing Antonia for her Opéra national de Lyon debut under Emmanuel Villaume.
+She also makes a house debut at the Semperoper Dresden as Juliette (Roméo et Juliette).
+Edris returns to Opéra national de Paris as Micaëla (Carmen) under Keri-Lynn Wilson and debuts at The Metropolitan Opera as Musetta (La bohème) under Roberto Kalb.
+On the concert stage, she performs as soloist at the Diapason d’Or Gala at Théâtre des Champs-Elysées and appears in recital with tenor Pene Pati and pianist Mathieu Pordoy at Opéra national de Bordeaux.
+In summer 2026, she returns to New Zealand to sing the title role in Manon with Wellington Opera.

-Edris is represented by Askonas Holt.
+Edris is represented by Harrison Parrott.

 Repertoire

-Her operatic repertoire spans across baroque, bel canto and romantic repertoire.
+Her operatic repertoire spans from baroque to world premieres with a focus on French and Italian repertoire.